siberoloji/siberoloji.github.io/content/blog/2024-06-22-how-to-restart-touchbar-on-macos.md

 url: /how-to-restart-touchbar-on-macos/
 ---

   The touchbar on Macbook Pro models provides very good ease of use.
 You may notice that some touch bars work differently than they should or are not responsive at all.
 We have prepared a recommendation to solve this problem.
-You should try these commands when your touch bar becomes unresponsive.</p>
+You should try these commands when your touch bar becomes unresponsive.

   Open the Terminal application.
-(You can open Spotlight with Command+Space keys and search for the "Terminal" application.) <br>Stop and restart the Touchbar server with the following commands.</p>
+(You can open Spotlight with Command+Space keys and search for the "Terminal" application.) <br>Stop and restart the Touchbar server with the following commands.

 <!-- wp:image {"id":931,"sizeSlug":"large","linkDestination":"none"} -->